1950’s style kitchen assortment

 The bright and colourful hues of the 1950s inspire me a lot.
-So for my shelving and sideboard set, I used the new Sage green colour by Colorantic and it had exactly the effect I desired.
+So for my kitchen assortment, I used the new Sage green colour by Colorantic and it had exactly the effect I desired.
 Below is what I used for the restoration, and I will also explain the steps.

-First, the surfaces to be painted must be sanded with the sanding block (fine side).
-Although the Colorantic paint has high coverage, it’s better to be sure that it adheres to it’s full potential hence the light sanding.
+First, sand the surfaces you want to paint with the sanding block (fine side).
+Although the Colorantic paint has high coverage, it’s better to be sure that it adheres to its full potential hence the light sanding.
 To remove all traces of dirt, use the cleaner and varnish remover to finalize the preparation.

 Step 2 – Application of the colours

-The beautiful Sage paint colour was applied to the cabinet, the shelf and all the accessories.
-The oval paint brush was used for the sideboard, and the Snow-White paint brush for angles and places that require precision.
+I applied the beautiful Sage paint colour to the cabinet, the shelf and all the accessories.
+The oval paintbrush was used for the sideboard and the Snow-White paintbrush for angles and places that require precision.
 For the gorgeous vintage spice rack, the synthetic oval brush (which is super soft) applied paint to these small items very well.
-The colour Cotton Ball was used to paint the ends of the decorative cooking utensils.
+Apply colour Cotton Ball to paint the ends of the decorative cooking utensils.
 Two coats of paint were sufficient for all the furniture.

 Phase 3 – Finishing the set